smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/06_determine_foreign_key_paths.md

 ### Usage Notes

-To execute the temporary stored procedures, first run the script to create them, and then execute the procedures.
+To execute the temporary stored procedures, first run the script to create them, and then execute the appropriate master stored procedure.

-For this example, we are using the `WideWorldImports` database on the `Orders` table.
+For this example, we are using the `WideWorldImports` database on the `Sales.Orders` table.
 You’ll need to update the script’s `USE` statement to point to the correct database.

 The `##Table_Foreign_Keys_Map` table is available if you need details about the columns involved in each foreign key relationship.